jstachera/BlockChain/README.md

 # BlockChain

-Simple generic BlockChain implementation in .NET Core 3.0.<br/>
+Simple generic BlockChain implementation in c# .NET Core 3.0.<br/>
 Further development will be oriented to:
 * add digital signature to transactions
 * extract data access layer